TGion/hugo-gion-io/content/blog/automate-tasks-with-cron.md

 Running and maintaining a server often requires regular jobs, scripts, command to be run in order to keep the system running smooth.
 Think of log rotations, disk cleanups, flushing mail queues, etc.

-FreeBSD not only offers a great set of tools with cron, periodic.conf and at, but also those tools are tightly integrated into the base system.
+FreeBSD not only offers a great set of tools with [cron](https://man.freebsd.org/cgi/man.cgi?cron), [periodic](https://man.freebsd.org/cgi/man.cgi?periodic(8)) and [at](https://man.freebsd.org/cgi/man.cgi?query=at&sektion=1&manpath=FreeBSD+13.2-RELEASE+and+Ports), but also those tools are tightly integrated into the base system.
 Which is always good news for security, compatibility and performance.

 ## Goals